energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

 The EnergyScope model
 =====================
-The EnergyScope project is an open-source whole-energy system for regional energy system.
-The model optimises the design and hourly operation over a year for a target year.
+EnergyScope is an open-source whole-energy model for national or regional energy systems.
+The model optimises the design and hourly operation of the energy system over a target year.

 .. .. figure:: /images/estd_graphical_abstract.png